lmas/thesis/thesis.typ

 The rest of the thesis has its structure organised in the following way.
 @background introduces the theory and commonly used methods for anomaly detection.
-@method walks through the implementation of the Matrix Profile algorithm and how it is applied in the hardware.
+@method walks through the implementation of a Matrix Profile, adapting it to handle streaming data and then running it in a hardware environment with sensors.
-Then the section continues with the collection of data from the hardware sensors.
+The section continues with the data collection from the sensors and the results are then documented in @results.
-@results documents and analyses the results from the data collection which is then discussed, in relation to the original problem definitions, in @discussion.
+@analysis provides an analysis of the results, with a final conclusion given in
+@conclusion.

 ////////////////////////////////////////////////////////////////////////////////